 - Solution 3: If the pilot lights, but won’t stay lit, then there’s a problem with the thermocouple (the copper rod you see the pilot flame hitting).
 It needs to be adjusted or replaced.
 If you don’t feel comfortable doing this, please contact a professional.
 Still having problems?

-Ragsdale Air Conditioning, Heating and Plumbing has been serving the metro Atlanta area for over 25 years and provides expert furnace repair service.
+Ragsdale Heating, Air, Plumbing & Electrical has been serving the metro Atlanta area for over 25 years and provides expert furnace repair service.
 Contact us online for more information on how we can help you.